-Last Updated on October 9, 2022 by Soumya
+Last Updated on October 13, 2024 by Soumya

-However, with a rich history that dates back to 6th century BC and strong gastronomic traditions, Bologna is fully deserving of your attention.
-Also, not many people know that Bologna was declared the European Capital of Culture in 2000.
-Therefore, it makes for a fascinating day trip from Rome or part of a wider tour of the Emilia Romagna region.
-You can club together equally food centric cities such as Parma, Modena, and Reggio Emilia as well as the verdant surroundings of the Italian countryside and make this into a beautiful weekend trip.
+Not many people know that Bologna was declared the European Capital of Culture in 2000.
+Therefore, it makes for a fascinating day trip from Rome or part of a more comprehensive tour of the Emilia Romagna region.

 Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thanks for your support!

-Best things to do in Bologna Italy
+Best Things to Do in Bologna, Italy

 Explore Piazza Maggiore & its Stunning Monuments

-Dating back to the 12th century, Piazza Maggiore is Bologna’s central square.
-It is, therefore, the natural place for the start of any Bologna tourist trail.
 The piazza’s grandeur is only enhanced by the many historic buildings that dot its perimeter.
 Here are some of the most notable ones.

 Basilica of San Petronio

-Measuring an incredible 132 metres by 60 metres, Basilica of San Petronio, dedicated to the Bologna’s patron saint, is difficult to miss.
-Situated on the southern perimeter of Piazza Maggiore, the basilica was constructed between the 14th and 17th centuries and is the world’s 5th largest church.
+It measures an incredible 132 meters by 60 meters and is the world’s fifth-largest church.
+Situated on the southern perimeter of Piazza Maggiore, it was constructed between the 14th and 17th centuries.

 Access to the Basilica is free every day between 8 am – 6 pm.
 There is a small charge to visit the terrace and Cappella Dei Magi.
-You can also check out the small museum on the premises, open between 10 am to 5 pm, Tuesday to Saturday.

 Palazzo Re Enzo